Baseball Talk: Cards

 The SportsTalk player was sold with four cards (a checklist card that served as an introduction to the series, a Hank Aaron card, and the cards of 1988 stars Don Mattingly and Orel Hershiser).
 Additional cards were sold with four to a pack and were labeled in a manner that let the buyer know what cards were inside.
 Mel Allen narrated eight cards that featured highlights from historic games as well as 33 cards of former stars such as Babe Ruth and Duke Snider.
 Hall of Fame legends like Ted Williams, Sandy Koufax, Warren Spahn, Willie Mays, Joe DiMaggio and Bob Feller were omitted from the set as they did not agree to take part.

 Don Drysdale interviewed the players of the National League for their cards and Joe Torre did the same for the American League players.
 Many of the cards featured amusing or humorous anecdotes, such as Mike Flanagan recounting how his Japanese baseball glove manufacturer (Mizuno) spelled his name "Mike Franagan" and that the company's executives told him, "Mr. Franagan, we're very grad you use our grub."

 Rare collectibles

-Because the cards and players were on the market for a short period of time and that many of the players did not work well, a complete set and a working player sells for a Beckett book value of $250–300 (Beckett 2008 Almanac).
+Due to the cards and players being on the market for a short period of time and that many of the players did not work well, a complete set and a working player sells for a Beckett book value of $250 to $300 (Beckett 2008 Almanac).